bertiqwerty/rvimage/README.md

 ## Configuration

 Create a file `rv_cfg.toml` in `%USERPROFILE%/.rvimage/rv_cfg.toml` (or probably `$HOME/.rvimage/rv_cfg.toml` under Linux, untested) with the following content.
-Currently, only authorization with key-files without passphrase is supported.
+For SSH currently, only authorization with key-files without passphrase is supported.
 ```
  # We support the connections "Local", "Ssh", "PyHttp", or "AzureBlob"
 connection = "Ssh"